jmachita03/clustering-data-mining/README.md

-This repo houses the R markdown and html files for the clustering article with examples written by Jordan Machita, Colleen Callahan, and Tyler Manderfield.
+This repo houses the R markdown and html files for the clustering article (with worked out examples) written by Jordan Machita, Colleen Callahan, and Tyler Manderfield.
 This was a group project as a part of our data mining course through the University of Virginia School of Data Science.